CS4641-Group-96/fantasy-football/index.md

 ## Methods

 1. Data collection and processing
-  * Handle missing values
+  a) Handle missing values
-  * Possible label-encoding
+  b) Possible label-encoding
-1. Split data set into training and testing data (70/30 split)
+2. Split data set into training and testing data (70/30 split)
-1. Build ML models
+3. Build ML models
-1. Use metrics: Mean Absolute Error (MAE), Root Mean Squared Error (RMSE) to evaluate
+4. Use metrics: Mean Absolute Error (MAE), Root Mean Squared Error (RMSE) to evaluate
-1. Use model to predict player’s fantasy rating for 2023
+5. Use model to predict player’s fantasy rating for 2023

-The machine learning libraries that we plan to use are pandas (for manipulating datasets), numpy (for mathematical operations), and scikit-learn (for scaling, creating regression models, and performance evaluation).
+Our machine learning libraries of interest are pandas (for manipulating datasets), numpy (for mathematical operations), and scikit-learn (for scaling, creating regression models, and performance evaluation).

 There are several types of regression models that we can use.
 We could implement a linear regression model to predict a player's fantasy point scores using past fantasy scores.
-We could also implement the SVR model by showing past player statistics and the fantasy points they scored for the model to learn the relationship between a player's performance and the points they score.
-(Once it has learned from the past, you can show it new data and ask the model to predict the fantasy points a player will score in 2023).
+We could also implement the SVR model to learn the relationship between a player's performance and the points they score using past player statistics and fantasy points.
+(Once it has learned from the past, it can predict a player’s 2023 fantasy points with new data).
 Furthermore, we could implement a random forest model.
 The algorithm focuses on a random subset of players and a random subset of statistics.
 One tree might be an expert on quarterbacks using data from 2005-2015, while another might know about wide receivers from 2010-2022.
 Each tree looks at its subset of data and learns how player statistics relate to fantasy points.
 The model takes a majority vote to decide on the final prediction for testing data.
 Lastly, we could also use the KNN model to predict the value of a player's fantasy points based on the 'k' players with the most similar historical performance.

 [Our Project's Dataset](https://fantasydata.com/nfl/fantasy-football-leaders?season=2022&seasontype=3&scope=1&subscope=1&startweek=1&endweek=1&aggregatescope=1&range=1).